Hedwig Conrad-Martius

-Hedwig Conrad-Martius (Berlin, 27 February 1888 – Starnberg, 15 February 1966) was a German phenomenologist who became a Christian mystic.
+Hedwig Conrad-Martius (27 February 1888 – 15 February 1966) was a German phenomenologist who became a Christian mystic.

-Life and works
+Biography

 She initially considered a literary career, but later became interested in philosophy.
-This started at the Ludwig Maximilian University of Munich.
-She also studied at Göttingen.
-To celebrate its foundation festival, in 1912 Goettingen University gave a prize to the best original work on a philosophical topic.
+This started at the University of Munich.
+She also studied at Göttingen University.
+To celebrate its foundation festival, in 1912 Göttingen University gave a prize to the best original work on a philosophical topic.
 The names of all competitors were sealed, opened only after declaring a winner.
-Of about 200 philosophical works, only hers - titled "The Intuitional-Theoretical Principles of Positivism" - was awarded the prize.
+Of about 200 philosophical works, only hers, titled "The Intuitional-Theoretical Principles of Positivism", was awarded the prize.
 She later became known for work on an ontology of reality.

-She also married Theodor Conrad who helped provide for her as at this time women academics tended to struggle to make a living.
+She also married Theodor Conrad who helped provide for her, as at this time women academics tended to struggle to make a living.
 As she had one Jewish grandparent her work was stalled by the rise of Nazism.
 At some point she became religiously active as a Protestant.